 - Encourage students’ self-reflection - Instructors can ask students to utilize course criteria to evaluate their own or a peer’s work, and to share what kinds of feedback they find most valuable.
 In addition, instructors can ask students to describe the qualities of their best work, either through writing or group discussion.

 - Give students detailed, actionable feedback - Instructors can consistently provide specific feedback tied to predefined criteria, with opportunities to revise or apply feedback before final submission.
 Feedback may be corrective and forward-looking, rather than just evaluative.
 Examples include comments on multiple paper drafts, criterion discussions during 1-on-1 conferences, and regular online quizzes.

 - Encourage teacher and peer dialogue around learning - Instructors can invite students to discuss the formative learning process together.
-This practice primarily revolves around midterm evaluations and small group feedback sessions, where students reflect on the course and instructors respond to student concerns.
+This practice primarily revolves around mid-semester feedback and small group feedback sessions, where students reflect on the course and instructors respond to student concerns.
 Students can also identify examples of feedback comments they found useful and explain how they helped.
 A particularly useful strategy, instructors can invite students to discuss learning goals and assignment criteria, and weave student hopes into the syllabus.

 - Promote positive motivational beliefs and self-esteem - Students will be more motivated and engaged when they are assured that an instructor cares for their development.
 Instructors can allow for rewrites/resubmissions to signal that an assignment is designed to promote development of learning.
 These rewrites might utilize low-stakes assessments, or even automated online testing that is anonymous, and (if appropriate) allows for unlimited resubmissions.